bespoyasov/refactor-like-a-superhero/manuscript-en/14-generics.md

 ## Generic Types

-Sometimes similar details can be found not in algorithms but in data types.
+Sometimes we can find similar details not only in algorithms but in data types.
 A _type_ is a set of values with some specific properties.[^typesarenotclasses][^typesandtypeclasses] Similar types can be combined into a generic one, but we should follow the rule:

 ---